oxbits/code_evaluation_exercise/README.md

 }
 ```

-You can perform all CRUD functions using the HTML form at the bottom of each page.
+You can perform all CRUD functions using the HTML form at the bottom of each page of the API.